robertguetzkow/speck-cipher-hardware/README.md

 # Speck Cipher Hardware
 This repository contains a VHDL and Python implementation of the Speck cipher as specified in NSA documents [0,1].
 The VHDL code of Speck is pipelined and allows to define the desired key and block sizes through generics.
 CTR is available as cipher mode for Speck in hardware.
+Additionally an AXI4-Lite interface is included which allows easy hardware/software co-design with FPGAs.
 Tests are provided for both VHDL and Python.

 **Do not use this code to process sensitive information.** While we have done our best to ensure correctness, the code has not been audited and may be susceptible to cryptographic attacks.